lelou6666/nimbus-docs/phantom/protocol.rst

    * key: n_preserve, value: an integer specifying the maximum number of VMs to schedule across all the clouds.

-  The REST protocol details
-  can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_CreateAutoScalingGroup.html>`_.
+  The Autoscale protocol details can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_CreateAutoScalingGroup.html>`_.

 * ``DeleteAutoScalingGroup``.
 This API call will stop a running auto scale group.
-  The REST protocol details
-  can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DeleteAutoScalingGroup.html>`_.
+  The Autoscale protocol details can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DeleteAutoScalingGroup.html>`_.

 * ``DescribeAutoScalingGroups``  This API call lists all of the calling users currently running autoscaling groups.
-  The REST protocol details
-  can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DescribeAutoScalingGroups.html>`_.
+  The Autoscale protocol details can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DescribeAutoScalingGroups.html>`_.

 * ``SetDesiredCapacity``.
 This API call sets the number of VMs currently running in a given Auto Scaling Group.
 The user is free to adjust this.
-  The REST protocol details
-  can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_SetDesiredCapacity.html>`_.
+  The Autoscale protocol details can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_SetDesiredCapacity.html>`_.